Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/Credit Card Customer-Transaction Report/README.md

 - The **overall delinquent rate** is **6.06%**.

 ## Actionable Insights & Recommendations
-- Focus marketing campaigns on high-value customer segments to maximize ROI.
-- Introduce loyalty programs to retain customers with declining transactions.
-- Optimize product offerings based on popular categories and regional demand.
-- Improve service offerings in underperforming regions.
-Certainly!
-Here are the actionable insights and recommendations based on the provided data:

----

-## Actionable Insights & Recommendations

 1. **Target High-Value Customers (Male Segment)**
    - **Insight**: Male customers are contributing more significantly to revenue (31M) compared to female customers (26M).